justin-napolitano/cigarettes-again/README.md

 # cigarettes-again

-A personal reflective journal entry repository capturing thoughts and feelings around smoking cigarettes, lifestyle, and anxiety.
-This repo contains markdown files that document personal experiences and musings.
+A personal reflective journal repository capturing thoughts and feelings around smoking cigarettes, lifestyle, and anxiety.
+This repository contains markdown files documenting personal experiences and musings in a simple, minimal format.

 ## Features

-- Personal journal style markdown content
+- Personal journal-style markdown content
-- Focus on lifestyle and anxiety themes
+- Focus on themes of lifestyle and anxiety
-- Simple, minimal structure for easy reading and editing
+- Minimal structure for straightforward reading and editing

 ## Tech Stack

-- Markdown for content
+- Markdown for content formatting
-- Static site generator or markdown viewer assumed (not included)
+- Assumes use of a static site generator or markdown viewer (not included)

 ## Getting Started

-Since this repository contains markdown files for personal reflections, you can clone the repo and read the markdown files locally or use a markdown viewer.
+Clone the repository and open the markdown files locally with your preferred markdown viewer or editor.

 ```bash
 git clone https://github.com/justin-napolitano/cigarettes-again.git